GB127/SRC-statistics/README.md

     - EXAMPLE : 0:00:00 : Either it's the WR, either the average is smaller than 1 second.

 ## Commands:

+### Truncate the data:
+You have two options to filter the data while you are in the section.
+- Enter the number of the last entry you want to keep.
+The script will  take out all the entries of the table that below the number.
+- reset : Untruncate the data.

 ### Plot the leaderboard evolution:
 This command will plot the leaderboard line for each year since the earliest run on the leaderboard.
 If there are 2 lines, it means there are only 2 years to plot (so the earliest run is 2 years old.)